Sculptural Heels Are The Work-Of-Art Shoe Trend You Need For Spring

-Sculptural heels first appeared in the designer's AW17 ready-to-wear collection with a unique slew of mismatching square- and circular-heeled silhouettes, but it's taken until now for the masses to follow his lead.
-Today, whether you're scouring Zara.com or virtual window shopping on MyTheresa.com, an abstract heel is impossible to avoid.
+Sculptural heels first appeared in the designer's fall 2017 ready-to-wear collection with a unique slew of mismatching square- and circular-heeled silhouettes, but it's taken until now for the masses to follow his lead.
+Today, whether you're scouring Zara.com or virtual window shopping at Barneys, an abstract heel is impossible to avoid.
 And why would we want to?
 The 16 pairs of sculptural heels ahead have the ability to transform even the most minimal outfits into works of art.
 So take your heels to the next level by adding one (or more) pairs of the French girl-approved styles ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.